MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/dragdropmanager_targetrequested.md

 ## -description

-Occurs when an object is registered as a drop target.
+Occurs when an object is registered as a drop target for the <xref:Microsoft.UI.Input.DragDrop.DragDropManager>.

 ## -remarks